clemcer/loggifly/README.md

 `json_template` only works if the Logs are in JSON Format.
 Authelia is one such example.<br>
-You can only use the placeholder variables that exist as keys in the log line you want to catch.<br>
+You can only use the placeholder variables that exist as keys in the JSON from the log line you want to catch.<br>

 Here is an example where you want to catch this log entry from Authelia: